IonxSolutions/serilog-sinks-syslog/README.md

 **CertProvider**: can optionally be set if the syslog server requires client authentication.
 Various `ICertificateProvider`s are provided, to load a certificate from disk, the Certificate Store, or for you to pass in a certificate from any other source.

+**CertificateSelectionCallback**: this can be used instead of the custom `CertProvider` which utilizes the .NET [LocalCertificateSelectionCallback]( https://learn.microsoft.com/en-us/dotnet/api/system.net.security.localcertificateselectioncallback?view=netframework-4.6.2) functionality used by things like the [SslStream](https://learn.microsoft.com/en-us/dotnet/api/system.net.security.sslstream?view=netframework-4.6.2), which is exactly what is used within this Serilog.Sinks.SyslogMessages component.
+You can look at the Unit Tests for an example.

-**CertValidationCallback**: can optionally be set if you want to perform your own authentication of the syslog server's certificate.
+**CertValidationCallback**: can optionally be set if you want to perform your own validation of the syslog server's certificate.
 If not set, the system default will be used (the certificate must chain to a trusted root in the Certificate Store).

 ### Additional optional parameters